Updated June 2020

 Some of the annual events include the Silent Santa program, DC High School Scholarship participation, the Spring Pork Chop Dinner, the pork chop stand at the Corn Carnival, and supporting citizens through random acts of kindness.

 Current officers are: President Gordy Erickson, Secretary Brian Abrahamson, and Treasurer Mike Lhotka.
-For more information, contact any member or visit our Facebook page, Cokato-Dassel Lions Club.
+For more information, contact any member or visit the Facebook page, Cokato-Dassel Lions Club.

 The Cokato-Dassel Rotary Club was organized in 1960, with 22 charter members.
 Currently, there are 28 members who believe in Rotary International’s motto, “Service above self,” and its four-way test of ethical standards.